F/A-XX program: Unmanned

 In May 2015, Secretary of the Navy Ray Mabus stated that the F/A-XX should be a platform with the capability of optional unmanned autonomous operation.
-The effort may produce a family of systems to replace the capabilities of the F/A-18E/F and EA-18G rather than a single airframe, and the Navy is now conducting an analysis of alternatives for their next-generation aircraft in partnership with the Air Force.
+The effort may produce a family of systems to replace the capabilities of the F/A-18E/F and EA-18G rather than a single airframe, and the Navy is now conducting an analysis of alternatives for its next-generation aircraft in partnership with the Air Force.
 Greenert favors an optionally manned aircraft for a modular section that can either hold a pilot or more sensors.

 Aircraft carrier compatible

 The aircraft must be capable of operating from Navy Nimitz-class and Gerald R. Ford-class aircraft carriers.

 Entries

 In July 2009, Boeing first publicly unveiled a sixth-generation fighter concept for the F/A-XX program requirement officially revealing its project development.
-Its renderings and concepts showed a stealth two-seat, twin-engined tailless jet with a blended wing fuselage.
-Featuring a tandem cockpit, Boeing disclosed that it is intended to be manned or unmanned depending on the mission.
+Its renderings and concepts showed a stealth twin-engined tailless jet with two-seat tandem cockpit and a blended wing fuselage.
+Boeing disclosed that it is intended to be manned or unmanned depending on the mission.
 The fighter concept is in the 40,000 lb weight class.
 The Northrop Grumman X-47B that was chosen for the UCAS-D program has also been proposed for the F/A-XX effort.

 Boeing unveiled an updated F/A-XX sixth-generation fighter concept in April 2013.
 The concept is a tailless twin-engine stealth fighter available in manned and unmanned configurations.
-It has canards, which usually compromises the frontal radar cross-section, but the lack of a tail shows an emphasis on all-aspect stealth.
+It has canards, which usually compromises frontal radar cross-section, unless designed and managed by software correctly.
+The lack of a tail shows an emphasis on all-aspect stealth.
 It also has diverterless supersonic inlets similar to the F-35.
 The manned version seems to have restricted rearward visibility without the aid of a sensor.

+On 5 March 2025, Reuters reported that Lockheed Martin had been eliminated from the program as its proposed design failed to meet necessary criteria to move forward in the competition.
+This left Boeing and Northrop Grumman as the remaining competitors in the program.